 For the ladies out there who've ever thought the words, "This man is just not good enough for me," I strongly suggest you read further.

+I have found that a man cannot be the primary judge of what a woman is worth.
 We have to rely on the understanding of our own gender if we want the true worth of who we are.

 So why don't I start with a few standards and why:

 1. We deserve to still get our doors opened for us.

 Yes, we women have fought for equal rights, our freedom, and our pay to be the same as a mans, but that doesn't mean that chivalry has to die in the process.
 Expect him to open your doors and give you his coat when it's cold.
 These are the little things he can do to show he's a gentleman.
 If you don't expect them, then the breed of gentility will die out altogether.
 Unfortunately it's sometimes up to us to remind them that we are worth his gentlemanly gestures.
 Just because the times have changed, doesn't mean we should be treated with any less respect and devotion.